Nadia Mejía

 Nadia Grace Eicher Mejía-Webb (born November 22, 1995) is an American-Ecuadorian model and beauty pageant titleholder who was crowned Miss Universe Ecuador 2025.
-She will represent Ecuador at the Miss Universe 2025 pageant.
+She represented Ecuador at the Miss Universe 2025 pageant.

 She previously won Miss California USA 2016 and placed in the Top 5 at Miss USA 2016.
 She also competed at Miss Universe Ecuador 2024, where she was first runner-up.

 Early life and education

 Nadia Grace Eicher Mejía was born on November 22, 1995 in Diamond Bar, California, United States.
-She is the daughter of Ecuadorian-born American musician Gerardo, best known for the 1991 hit "Rico Suave", and Kathy Eicher, Miss West Virginia USA 1989.
+She is the daughter of Ecuadorian-born American musician Gerardo, best known for the 1990 hit "Rico Suave", and Kathy Eicher, Miss West Virginia USA 1989.
 The family appeared on the reality television series Suave Says.
 She graduated from Diamond Bar High School in 2013.

 Pageantry

 Early career

 Mejía began her pageant career as Miss Beverly Hills Teen USA 2013.
 She competed twice for Miss California Teen USA, placing fourth runner-up in 2013 and reaching the Top 20 in 2014.
 She later held the title of Miss Malibu USA 2015 and made the Top 20 at Miss California USA 2015.